ethereum/ethereum-org-website/src/content/nft/index.md

 So yes, there is a carbon footprint associated with creating blocks by mining – and this is a problem for chains like Bitcoin too – but it's not directly the fault of NFTs.

-A lot of mining is done using renewable energy sources or untapped energy in remote locations.
+A lot of mining uses renewable energy sources or untapped energy in remote locations.
 And there is the argument that the industries that NFTs and cryptocurrencies are disrupting have huge carbon footprints too.
 But just because existing industries are bad, doesn't mean we shouldn't strive to be better.

 And we are.
 Ethereum is evolving to make using Ethereum (and by virtue, NFTs) more energy efficient.
 And that's always been the plan.

+We're not here to defend the environmental footprint of mining, instead we want to explain how things are changing for the better.

 ### A greener future... {#a-greener-future}